MicrosoftDocs/visualstudio-docs/docs/cross-platform/setup-and-install.md

 # Setup and install

-To build native iOS, Android, and Windows apps from a common C#/.NET code base using Xamarin, you need the following:
+To build native iOS, Android, and Windows apps from a common C#/.NET code base using Xamarin, you need the following hardware and software:

 -   For working with Windows and Android apps: a Windows development computer (not a virtual machine) with Visual Studio 2017 (including Xamarin development features) installed.